 If a child physically resides with a parent more than 60% of the time, that parent has primary physical custody.

-If the child spends at least 40% of his or her time with each parent, the parents share joint physical custody of the child.
+If the child spends at least 40% of their time with each parent, the parents share joint physical custody of the child.

 2. What is legal custody of a child?